Jeremy-Cleland/Jeremy-Cleland.github.io/code401/Class-12.md

 ## [Socket.io Tutorial](https://www.tutorialspoint.com/socket.io/)

-- Q: What does the event handler io.on() do?
+- Q: What does the event handler io. on() do?

   - A: The io.on event handler handles connection, disconnection, etc., events in it, using the socket object.